Appropriate Technology

 Mahatma Gandhi is thought of as the father of the movement, developing the concept of village-based technology, though there was no name for it at the time.

-Economist Dr. Ernst Friedrick “Fritz” Schumacher coined the concept of appropriate technology in 1962, yet called it intermediate technology.
+Economist Dr. Ernst Friedrick “Fritz” Schumacher coined the concept of appropriate technology in 1962, but called it intermediate technology.

 A decline in the movement’s popularity is attributed to the growth in popularity of the “lassez-faire,” or free-market, view of economics.

 Composting toilets are dry-flush toilets whose decomposition process is faster than that of traditional wet toilets.
 They can use natural deodorizers and liquid absorbers such as peat moss.
-They are typically used in places without access to plumbing and water sanitation facilities and are relatively simple to install and maintain.
+They are typically used in places without access to plumbing and water sanitation facilities, such as the Amazon rainforest, and are relatively simple to install and maintain.

 The Achuar have only lived in settled communities since the late 1960s, and were semi-nomadic before.
 Thus, with the major lifestyle change came issues with water sanitation, which led to increasing rates of infant mortality.
 Composting toilets were a logical choice, for they would help them improve local sanitation issues without damaging their pristine environment.
 It was a choice geared towards preserving their traditional ways of life while improving their standards of living in a socially responsible manner.
 Their commitment to the health of their people and their natural environment has led to other positive health project choices as well.

-The Jungle Mamas program received iPads in order to assist the Achuar in communicating between their far-flung communities through video.
+The Achuar use iPads for communicating between their communities through video.

-The interactive nature of the iPads allows for the Achuar to film and edit videos on their own, without outside help other than introductory training sessions.
+The interactive nature of the iPads allows for the Achuar to film and edit videos their own videos.
 Solar-powered chargers allow them to be sustainable and environmentally friendly.

 Solar-powered Canoes